Book Review: Escaping The Housing Trap

 The Suburban Experiment

 The vast infrastructure of stroads, piped water, sewers and stormwater drains, electric and cable wires, and piped gas needed to support the suburban experiment create liabilities for municipalities that require routine maintenance, replacement, and upgrades throughout their lifecycle.
 The short-term prosperity of development fees and tax revenue are often dwarfed by these ongoing and longer-term infrastructure liabilities.
-One of the results of this pattern of development can insolvent municipal finances, but Strong Towns has made clear the many problems with the suburban experiment.
+One of the results of this pattern of development can be insolvent municipal finances, but Strong Towns has made clear the many problems with the suburban experiment.

 Compact Development